mnot/I-D/json-home/draft.md

   GET and PUT methods respectively, subject to the 'allow' hint.
 * Specification: [this document]

-Content MUST be an object, whose keys are media types, and values are objects containing Representation Hints (see {{representation_hints}}).
+Content MUST be an object, whose keys are media types, and values are objects, currently empty.

 ## acceptPatch